 In 2006 and 2007, the IAIS purchased the properties of the Lincoln & Southern (trackage from Henry to Peoria), Iowa Transfer (a dormant terminal switching company in Des Moines), and CBGR (Council Bluffs yard).
 The IAIS further purchased land in Silvis to reinstall a portion of a yard facility that had been removed by the Rock Island.
 Recently, the Company has won the gold Harriman award for safety and the American Short Line and Regional Railroad Association's "Jake" safety award.
 Besides track improvements, the railroad has acquired new locomotives.
 In 2008, 12 new GE AC 4400 horsepower, six axle locomotives were also purchased by the IAIS.
 In the same year, the IAIS moved over 75,000 carloads of traffic (2.2 billion gross ton miles) on its system.
 Today, the Iowa Interstate mainline consists of three subdivisions.
 The First Subdivision stretches between Blue Island to the yards in Iowa City.
 In these 221 miles, the Iowa Interstate runs on trackage rights over Metra trackage for the first 25 miles between Blue Island and Joliet, and then over CSX territory for the next 75 miles into Bureau.
 The Third Subdivision operates between Iowa City and Newton, Iowa, with the Fourth Subdivision covering the track on west to Council Bluffs.
 The Second Subdivision breaks off of the mainline at Bureau and heads south to Peoria.
 Several other branch lines also exist, primarily on the west end of the railroad.Rock Island Passenger Trains

-I walked to the ends of the train for pictures of our train.
+I walked to the ends of the train for pictures.

 The train at the Smith-Dow Yard.

-Our train left Smith-Dow Yard at 8:04 AM for Rock Island, Illinois.
+Our train left Smith-Dow Yard at 8:04 AM bound for Rock Island, Illinois.

 An Iowa Interstate freight was waiting to depart sometime in the near future.